Laura Michaels' MinGW FAQ

 Spkg is a package manager based on the Linux Slackware package management system.
 It has been ported to Windows.
 You'll find a copy at http://spkg.megous.com/.

 After recently working with some Linux Slackware variants, I found myself wondering what Windows had to offer as far as package management and packaging tools.
 Without a package manager, it can be very hard to keep track of all the various Open Source libraries that may get installed on your system while trying to build Open Source programs.
-I'm currently working on another web page discussing makefiles, build scripts and package management tools.
 I've had some success in porting a portion of the Tukaani Slackware pkgtool scripts and was able to port the program spkg to Windows.
 The spkg modifications for Windows have been integrated with the original source code to create the latest version of spkg.
 Source and Windows executable are available from the site mentioned above.

 MinGW does provide a system called mingwports.
 A mingwport is a group of files that create a template for porting libraries or programs.
 The files basically execute a series of commands to build a library or program from scratch.
 They automate all the steps a user would generally take to create that library or executable.
 It appears to work very similar to the SlackBuild script concept, but requires a lot more files.
-I've updated the offical MinGW wiki with a page containing what I've learned so far in my experimentation with mingwport scripts.
-I'm also working on an idea to create build scripts in a cross-platform manner, so you can generate and regenerate a SlackBuild script, a script in a custom format or a mingwport script in a more automated fashion from input and templates.
-If anyone's interested in more information on my script generation project or working with a package management tool, feel free to join my CppDesign mailing list to discuss these topics further.
+There was no official documentation, so I figured out how to use it myself and updated the offical MinGW wiki with a page containing what I learned from my experimentation with mingwport scripts.
+It may or may not still be available because the MinGW project has deprecated mingwports.

 As far as package management tools and build scripts, Windows seems behind Linux in this area.
-This is probably because most average Windows users don't build all their programs from source.
-Linux users or the people in charge of their distribution's repository have to do this each and every time key libraries such as glibc change.
-Luckily, Windows usually has excellent backward compatibility and does not require this kind of major library change very often.
+This is probably because most average Windows users don't build all their programs from source or rely on a central location such as a distribution's repository to supply all their programs (executable files) for them.
+Linux users or the people in charge of a distribution's repository have to rebuild all (or several) programs in a distribution each and every time key libraries such as glibc change.
+Luckily, Windows usually has excellent backward compatibility and does not require this kind of major library change.
 There's a package management tool for SFU/SUA.
 Cygwin uses their installation program for package management.
-They may possibly have other package manager programs ported from POSIX systems.
+The MinGW project added mygports so they could make use of and be more compatible with the Cygwin package system.
+Some developers are using the openSUSE Build Service to create packages.
+However, there may still be issues to work out when downloading the files, dealing with the dependencies and get them out of their rpm formats into something more useable on Windows.
 There is code for package management systems for Windows at Sourceforge.
 I really haven't seen a lot of support and documentation in this area for Windows machines.
-As a matter-of-fact, I found very little documentation on how to create and submit mingwports (and thus decided to try my best to document what I could figure out at the official MinGW wiki).
-As mentioned, I hope to add a page to my web site covering build scripts, package managers and related topics when I have time to complete it.
-I'm also in the process of reworking my patches page to include build scripts as time allows.

 1. Can I use MFC or OWL?